KorkinLab/AS_evolution/README.md

 ## Data
 ### Protein coding genes
-The protein coding genes were obtained from Ensembl and EnsemblGenomes following the official group categorization.
-Archaea and Bacteria were not included in this analysis for not exhibiting alternative splicing the way eukaryotes do.
+Protein coding gene annotations in `GFF3` format are obtained from Ensembl and EnsemblGenomes FTP server following the official group categorization.
+Archaea and Bacteria are not included in this study for not exhibiting alternative splicing the way eukaryotes do in general.
 |Divisions|Release|
 |--------|-------|
 |[EnsemblVertebrates]([https://ftp.ensembl.org/pub](https://ftp.ensembl.org/pub/current/))|114|